Pheak02/Pheak02/README.md

 ### Hi👋, I'm Sopheak Saing

-- 🔭 I’m currently a junior software developer intern at a company in Cambodia.
+- 🔭 I’m currently a junior software developer at a company in Cambodia.

 <p align="left">
 </p>